hanabi/hanabi.github.io/docs/level_19/unnecessary.md

 ### The Trash Push Inverted Finesse

-- First, see the section on [Unnecessary Moves with Known Trash](#unnecessary-moves-with-known-trash), which defines what a *Unnecessary Trash Push* is.
+- First, see the section on *[Unnecessary Moves with Known Trash](#unnecessary-moves-with-known-trash)*, which defines what a *Unnecessary Trash Push* is.
 Basically, if a *Trash Push* is unnecessary, then it also causes an extra blind-play.
 - Normally, the *Unnecessary Trash Push* calls for the very next player to blind-play an unrelated card, similar to a *Bluff*.
 - However, if the very next player can see that it could be a *Finesse* through the *Trash Pushed* card, then they should prefer that interpretation.
 This is similar to how Bob should always prefer a *Finesse* interpretation over a *Bluff* interpretation.
 - For example, in a 4-player game: